Electric System Input Data¶

 p.u. |

-A time step greater than one hour it is a convenient way to reduce the load levels of the time scope.
-The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated to the third hour in a trihourly time step).
+A time step greater than one hour is a convenient way to reduce the load levels of the time scope.
+The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage, and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a trihourly time step).

 Period¶